pmunts/muntsos/README.md

     userland improvements.
     The 64-bit Raspberry Pi 3 and 4 kernels have been upgraded to 6.1.69
     and will track <https://github.com/raspberrypi/linux> again.
+  - 3 January 2024 -- Testing has revealed that something is broken in
+    either the Raspberry Pi 1 kernel or its toolchain.
+The latest Raspberry Pi 1 kernel boots, but **`sshd`** rejects incoming connections for no discernable reason.
+Something similar happened when I moved from GCC 8 to GCC 10.
+I don't have time to deal with a problem like this on an obsolete platform, so I'm dropping support for all 32-bit Raspberry Pi models.
+Kernels, extensions, and Thin Servers currently published at <http://repo.munts.com/muntsos> will
+    be left for awhile.

 ## Quick Setup Instructions for the Impatient